netdata/netdata/docs/tutorials/collect-unbound-metrics.md

 procedure.

-Regardless of whether you're connecting to a local or remote Unbound server, you need to be able to access the server's `remote-control` interface via an IP address, FQDN, or Unix socket.
+Regardless of whether you're connecting to a local or remote Unbound server, you need to be able to access the server's `remote-control` interface via an IP address, Fully Qualified Domain Name (FQDN), or Unix socket.

 To set up the `remote-control` interface, you can use `unbound-control`.
 First, run `unbound-control-setup` to generate the TLS key files that will encrypt connections to the remote interface.
 Then add the following to the end of your